 At Temple Sholom we…

-Temple Sholom is a sacred Jewish community who offers a meaningful framework for personal and communal connections with God, Torah, Israel, and Community.
+Temple Sholom is a sacred Jewish community that offers a meaningful framework for personal and communal connections with God, Torah, Israel, and Community.

 1. SHALOM שָׁלוֹם Spiritual Welcoming

 Just like Abraham and Sarah, Temple Sholom extends our welcoming hands, meeting all generations WHERE they are.
 We are proactive and inclusive.

 Communication is about trust.
 Transparency, accessibility, and engaging modalities are top priorities in the way we speak and listen as a community.
 Reaching demographics beyond the scope of our congregational walls promotes our central value of inclusivity.

 We are a group of people from all different walks of life – we turn no one away.
 When we spend, we spend smartly.
 Understanding that we need to invest our capital in staff and meaningful programs rather than infrastructure.

 4. TZEDEK צֶדֶק Spiritual Engagement

 We seek out meaningful, long-term social justice partnerships that further the goals of harmony, human rights, and well-being for all people in this world.
 Through education, meaningful prayer, and communal calls to action we seek to better our world with our unique gifts.

 We understand that each of us is on our own journey of spiritual fulfillment.
 Individuals find that Temple Sholom activities, worship, and classes are directly relevant and connect to personal, articulated spiritual goals.